owenonline/unitree_sim_isaaclab_mimic/README.md

 - Please use the [officially recommended](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html) hardware resources for deployment
 - The simulator may take some time to load resources during its first startup, and the waiting time depends on hardware performance and network environment
 - After the simulator starts running, it will send/receive the same DDS topics as the real robot (Please note to distinguish between the simulator and real robot if there is a real robot running on the same network).
 For specific DDS usage, please refer to[G1 Control](https://github.com/unitreerobotics/unitree_sdk2_python/tree/master/example/g1) and [Dex3 Dexterous Hand Control](https://github.com/unitreerobotics/unitree_sdk2/blob/main/example/g1/dex3/g1_dex3_example.cpp)
+- The weight files provided in this project are only for simulation environment testing and cannot be used on real robots
+- Currently, this project has only been tested on RTX3080, RTX3090, and RTX4090.
+RTX50 series may have rendering issues
 - After the virtual scene starts up, please click PerspectiveCamera -> Cameras -> PerspectiveCamera to view the main view scene.
 The operation steps are shown below:
 <table align="center">
     <tr>